-Another way to understand the concept of Self-esteem is comparing the image of the person you would like to be (ideal self), with the image you’ve been forming about yourself (I thought) in different real-life situations.
+Another way to understand the concept of Self-esteem is by comparing the image of the person you would like to be (ideal self), with the image you’ve been forming about yourself (I thought) in different real-life situations.

 The more like is the image you perceive of yourself in real situations to the ideal image of how you want to be, you will not have problems self-esteem.

-However, if there is a difference between those two perceptions, then you can probably have a low self-esteem.
+However, if there is a difference between those two perceptions, then you can probably have low self-esteem.

 To avoid the latter, here I leave some tips: